rrpero/NExtensions4Qlik/README.md

+# NExtensions 4 Qlik
-# Charts using RGraph and D3 with options  to  customize
+## Charts using RGraph and D3 with options  to  customize
-# Option to use dimensions/measure or 2+ measures as dimensions
+## Option to use dimensions/measure or 2+ measures as dimensions

 1. WaterFall Chart